-Japanese women have the lowest obesity rates and the longest life expectancy in the world.
+Japanese beauty secrets the lowest obesity rates and the longest life expectancy in the world.
 Thenutritional components of Japanese food, mainly rice, pasta, soy products, mushrooms, fruits,vegetables, and fish, along with Japanese traditions and cultural practices, contribute to the health and longevity of Japanese women.

 A Gentle Cleanser goes long way

 The first step in skincare is a thorough washing using a decent facial cleanser.
 Excellent options include natural soaps like Artemisia (yomogi) or activated charcoal (sumi).
 Before cleansing the skin, always wash your hands to prevent the spread of bacteria and germs.
-Use your fingertips to gently massage the area being cleaned in circular strokes.
-Use lukewarm water; hot water over-strips skin essential oils and opens pores, causing dryness.
+When use your fingertips to gently massage the area being cleaned in circular strokes.
+But use lukewarm water; hot water over-strips skin essential oils and opens pores, causing dryness.
 Pat dry with a clean, soft towel.
 Washing the face twice a day is sufficient (or only once a day for very dry or sensitive skin).
-It is essential to clean the face if it becomes sweaty because perspiration irritates the skin and can trigger various skin conditions, including itchiness, breakouts, and rashes.
+It is essential to clean the face if it becomes sweaty because perspiration irritates.

 Facial oils for cleansing is key to clean canvas

 Avocado oil is a non-comedogenic, mild, and quickly absorbed moisturiser.
 It preserves extraordinarily high quantities of vitamins E complex (tocotrienol), B1, B3, and the anti-aging antioxidant Gamma-oryzanol since it is not subjected to excessive heat or chemical processing.
 While almond oil smoothes out wrinkles, evens out skin tone, and lessens blemishes.
 Its organic